Destinations Italy Umbria & Le Marche

 Perugia, centro storico

-Perugia's daily covered market — small, central, easy to walk through in half an hour.
-Cheese, salumi, fresh pasta, the kind of pecorino aged in walnut leaves you don't find at home.
+Perugia's daily covered market: small, central, easy to walk through in half an hour.
+Cheese, salumi, fresh pasta, the pecorino aged in walnut leaves you don't find at home.
 Mornings only; closed Sundays.
-Buy a picnic; eat it on the steps of the Duomo.
+Buy a picnic and eat it on the steps of the Duomo.

 Free entryMornings onlyClosed Sun